jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

    * Adding custom completion suggestions (items):
-      - In 3.x and earlier adding custom completion items required re-registering the completer connector for each file/cell using ``register`` method of old manager provided by ``ICompletionManager`` token; in 4.x this token and associated ``ICompletableAttributes`` interface were removed and a proper method of registering a custom source of completions (a provider of completions) was added.
+      - In 3.x and earlier adding custom completion items required re-registering the completer connector for each file/cell using ``register`` method of old manager provided by ``ICompletionManager`` token; in 4.x this token and associated ``ICompletableAttributes`` interface was removed and a proper method of registering a custom source of completions (a provider of completions) was added.
 To create a completer provider  for JupyterLab, users need to implement the ``ICompletionProvider`` interface and then register this provider with ``ICompletionProviderManager`` token.
       - In 3.x merging completions from different sources had to be performed by creating a connector internally merging